Golden Valley Railway: Proposed extension to Monmouth

 During the building of the Hay extension, Green-Price was already planning a further extension to Monmouth.
 He and other directors were convinced that this would be the salvation of the company by becoming part of a through route from Bristol to the North West of England.
 It was possible to draw such a route on a map, and ignore the difficulty of the tortuous curves and steep gradients on the single line of the Golden Valley, and the superior alignments of competing lines.
-A Bill for the Monmouth extension failed in the 1888 session of Parliament, but in 1889 a further attempt was made, and on 26 August 1889 the Act was passed.
+A bill for the Monmouth extension failed in the 1888 session of Parliament, but in 1889 a further attempt was made, and on 26 August 1889 the Golden Valley Extension Railway Act 1889 (52 & 53 Vict. c. cxcv) was passed.
 A railway from Pontrilas to Monmouth, May Hill, could be built; the capital would be £189,000.

 Operations and cash flow

 An ambitious train service was attempted from the outset but this was soon reduced, and four round trips by mixed trains took place with two short workings.

 In 1890 the company's income was inadequate to pay the wages of the staff on a number of occasions.
 The company was taking £2 6s per mile in 1888 and the prospectus for the Monmouth extension was ambitious in disregard of that reality: the company would have to pay a rental of £12,600 annually to the extension: the accounts for the extension and the existing component of the company were to be kept separate.
 Many investors subscribed for shares in the Monmouth extension, apparently in ignorance of the real financial situation.

 The extraordinary effrontery of the share offer suffered an unexpected reverse when a Miss Brown brought a suit against the directors on the grounds that the 1886 prospectus for preference shares was misleading, in that it claimed that shares had been fully paid up, when in fact they had been allocated to Chambers free as if they were fully paid up.
 Miss Brown's case was confirmed and it seemed likely that other similar suits would quickly follow.
 The debenture holders held a meeting with the directors and it was made obvious that the company could not simply carry on regardless: the Monmouth extension had to be abandoned forthwith.

-However the crisis was averted so far as the existing line was concerned, when in 1891 a financial reconstruction was implemented and ratified by Act of Parliament, which declared that all the debentures were validly issued.
-But early in 1891 several directors had resigned, including Green-Price, although he nevertheless came to a shareholders' meeting of 22 May 1891, still recommending completion to Monmouth as the means of resolving the Company's financial embarrassment.
-The company continued in a chaotic fashion, with many immediate bills being paid by Directors personally.
+However the crisis was averted so far as the existing line was concerned, when in 1891 a financial reconstruction was implemented and ratified by the Golden Valley Railway Act 1891 (54 & 55 Vict. c. clxxxvi), which declared that all the debentures were validly issued.
+But early in 1891 several directors had resigned, including Green-Price, although he nevertheless came to a shareholders' meeting of 22 May 1891, still recommending completion to Monmouth as the means of resolving the company's financial embarrassment.
+The company continued in a chaotic fashion, with many immediate bills being paid by directors personally.

 On 23 August 1897 the line between Dorstone and Hay was closed because of the unsafe condition of the track.